hpcleuven/VscDocumentation/source/access/ondemand/interactive-apps.rst

      - Select the time limit (in hours) for your interactive app session.
    * - Number of nodes
      - Select the amount of nodes.
-Only 1 node should be used in most cases, unless you are sure your app *can and will* use more than 1 node effectively.
+Only 1 node should be used in most cases, unless you are sure the app *can and will* use more than 1 node effectively.
    * - Number of cores
      - Select the amount of cores per node.
    * - Number of GPUs
      - Select the amount of GPUs per node.
 Check the :ref:`hardware` section for the device type that corresponds to the selected cluster/partition.
+Only request a GPU if you are sure the app *can and will* use the GPU effectively.
    * - Pre-run scriptlet
      - Optionally add shell commands to your job before launching the app.
        Examples: loading extra modules that you need within the app, sourcing a